sergeyklay/gohugo-theme-ed/README.md

 - Easier for digital archives and libraries to preserve
 - Open source, open access
 - Unobtrusive footnotes
-- Metadata in Dublin Core and OpenGraph to play nice with Zotero, libraries and social media
+- Metadata in OpenGraph to play nice with social media and search engines
 - Automatic table of content generation

 ## License